cashubtc/nuts/XX.md

 When Bob exits, that spends all the funding proofs.
-Using NUT-07, Alice can monitor the state of any of the funding proofs to detect when Bob has exit.
+Using NUT-07, Alice can monitor the state of any of the funding proofs to detect when Bob has exited. (... [websockets in NUT17](https://github.com/cashubtc/nuts/blob/e8a23cc73f84ac8e1f171ea984a0ea471b718c65/17.md#example-proofstate-subscription))

 Usually, Bob is rational and will have spent the latest transaction as it has the maximum value for him.
 But that is not guaranteed.
-If Bob doesn't cooperate with Alice, she can use the response of the NUT-07 to get the `witness` from the mint and identify which of her signatures was used and from there to idenfity the amount.
+If Bob doesn't cooperate with Alice, she can use the response of the NUT-07 to get the `witness` from the mint and identify which of her signatures was used and from there to idenfity the amount that Bob took.
 With the amount, she can reconstruct the transcation and the deterministic outputs.
-As she now knows that all outputs have been signed, she can use NUT-09 (restore token) to get the blind signatures from the mint and can unblind to get her 1-of-1 P2PK output.
+As she now knows that all outputs have been blind-signed by the mint, she can use NUT-09 (restore token) to get the blind signatures from the mint and can unblind to get her 1-of-1 P2PK output.

-_The paragraph above requires Alice to remember all the signatures and amounts that she has sent, but I'm pretty sure there is a way to avoid this dependence and allow her to restore even if she doesn't know the balance.
+_The paragraph above requires Alice to remember all the signatures and amounts that she has sent, but I'm pretty sure there is a way to avoid this dependence and allow her to restore even if she doesn't know the balance; I'll update my code soon to use a deterministic system that doesn't require this knowledge._

-## Channel capacity?
+## Channel capacity

-The channel capacity is ... _depends on the fee policy.
+The channel capacity is ??? _depends on the fee policy.
 As mentioned at the top, there are mulitiple swaps; how is responsible for paying all those swaps?_

 ## Channel parameters, and channel reuse